-- 1. aimed at ensuring continuing compliance with applicable laws, regulations, requirements or policies of any governmental authority having jurisdiction over: (a) the trustees or the Trust; (b) the continuing status of the Trust as a "mutual fund trust"; or (c) the distribution of units; - 2. which, in the opinion of the trustees, provide additional protection for the unitholders; - 3. to remove any conflicts or inconsistencies in the declaration of trust or to make minor corrections which are, in the opinion of the trustees, necessary or desirable and not prejudicial to the unitholders;

-- 4. which, in the opinion of the trustees, are necessary or desirable to remove conflicts or inconsistencies between the disclosure in this AIF and the declaration of trust; - of a minor or clerical nature or to correct typographical mistakes, ambiguities or manifest omissions or errors, which amendments, in the opinion of the trustees, are necessary or desirable and not prejudicial to the unitholders; - 6. which, in the opinion of the trustees, are necessary or desirable: (a) to ensure continuing compliance with IFRS; or (b) to ensure the units are classified as equity for purposes of IFRS; - 7. which, in the opinion of the trustees, are necessary or desirable to enable the Trust to implement a unit option or purchase plan or issue units for which the purchase price is payable in instalments; - 8. which, in the opinion of the trustees, are necessary or desirable for the Trust to qualify for a particular status under, or as a result of changes in, taxation or other laws, or the interpretation of such laws, or to otherwise prevent the Trust or any of its subsidiaries from becoming subject to tax under the SIFT Rules; - 9. to create one or more additional classes of units solely to provide voting rights to holders of shares, units or other securities that are exchangeable, redeemable, exercisable or convertible for units entitling the holder thereof to a number of votes not exceeding the number of units into which the exchangeable shares, units or other securities are exchangeable, redeemable, exercisable or convertible but that do not otherwise entitle the holder thereof to any rights with respect to the Trust's property or income other than a return of capital; and - 10. for any purpose (except one in respect of which a unitholder vote is specifically otherwise required) which, in the opinion of the trustees, is not prejudicial to unitholders and is necessary or desirable.
+- aimed at ensuring continuing compliance with applicable laws, regulations, requirements or policies of any governmental authority having jurisdiction over: (a) the trustees or DRI Healthcare Trust; (b) the continuing status of DRI Healthcare Trust as a "mutual fund trust"; or (c) the distribution of units; - 2. which, in the opinion of the trustees, provide additional protection for the unitholders; - 3. to remove any conflicts or inconsistencies in the declaration of trust or to make minor corrections which are, in the opinion of the trustees, necessary or desirable and not prejudicial to the unitholders; - 4. which, in the opinion of the trustees, are necessary or desirable to remove conflicts or inconsistencies between the disclosure in this AIF and the declaration of trust; - of a minor or clerical nature or to correct typographical mistakes, ambiguities or manifest omissions or errors, which amendments, in the opinion of the trustees, are necessary or desirable and not prejudicial to the unitholders; - 6. which, in the opinion of the trustees, are necessary or desirable: (a) to ensure continuing compliance with IFRS; or (b) to ensure the units are classified as equity for purposes of IFRS; - 7. which, in the opinion of the trustees, are necessary or desirable to enable DRI Healthcare Trust to implement a unit option or purchase plan or issue units for which the purchase price is payable in installments: - 8. which, in the opinion of the trustees, are necessary or desirable for DRI Healthcare Trust to qualify for a particular status under, or as a result of changes in, taxation or other laws, or the interpretation of such laws, or to otherwise prevent DRI Healthcare Trust or any of its subsidiaries from becoming subject to tax under the SIFT Rules: - to create and issue one or more classes of preferred units (each of which may be comprised of unlimited series) that rank in priority to the units (in payment of distributions and in connection with any termination or winding-up of DRI Healthcare Trust); - 10. to create one or more additional classes of units solely to provide voting rights to holders of shares, units or other securities that are exchangeable, redeemable, exercisable or convertible for units entitling the holder thereof to a number of votes not exceeding the number of units into which the exchangeable shares, units or other securities are exchangeable, redeemable, exercisable or convertible but that do not otherwise entitle the holder thereof to any rights with respect to DRI Healthcare Trust's property or income other than a return of capital; and - 11. for any purpose (except one in respect of which a unitholder vote is specifically otherwise required) which, in the opinion of the trustees, is not prejudicial to unitholders and is necessary or desirable.